mmadamm/GitOps-Golang_MySQL/README.md

 ## Bunes tasks that i have implemented.
     1. Adding an autoscaling manifest for the number of replicas.
-    2. Adding an argocd app that points to helm manifests to apply GitOps concept.
+    2. Adding an ArgoCD app that points to helm manifests to apply GitOps concept.
     3. Using non-root user to add security to the container.
     4. Fixing a bug in the main.go => "GET" request.